fltk-rs/fltk-rs/README.md

 The library is automatically built and statically linked to your binary.

-For faster builds with the cmake crate, you can try setting the NUM_JOBS environment variable, or you can enable ninja builds for the C++ source using the "use-ninja" feature.
+For faster builds you can enable ninja builds for the C++ source using the "use-ninja" feature.

 An example hello world application: